 When will the sale of new petrol and diesel vans and HGVs be banned?

-We've laid out some initial steps to help you make the switch to electric.
+We've laid out some initial steps to help your business make the switch to electric.

 Assess your fleet and the EV rollout